mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Character Arc:**
 - Starts believing in absolute good vs evil
-- Learns about moral complexity (Lord Shadows's legitimate grievances)
+- Learns about moral complexity (the villain's legitimate grievances)
-- Struggles with whether redemption possible for Unbound
+- Struggles with whether redemption possible for cultists
 - Eventually finds balance between justice and mercy
 - Key ally in final confrontation
-- May offer redemption path to Lord Shadows
+- May offer redemption path to fallen nobles

 **Secrets & Knowledge:**
 1. Iron Council has corruption too